Professional Standards

 -

-Standardizing data privacy in connected vehicle environments.
+Data privacy standards in connected vehicle environments.

-3. Ethics Review & Standing
+Ethics Review & Standing

 Professionalism requires accountability.
 The IRPP maintains a formal process for reviewing the standing of any member found to be in violation of the Code of Conduct.
 Protecting the "RPP" designation ensures it remains a trusted mark of quality for employers, agencies, and the public.